Vojislav Tankosić: May Coup

-Guerilla fighting
+Guerrilla fighting

 As a member of the Serbian Chetnik Organization, Tankosić went to Skopje, Bitola and Thessaloniki in the winter of 1903–04, where he organized Chetnik action in Macedonia.
 Tankosić was one of the most important Chetnik voivodes, and was an excellent shot.
 He participated in the victory on Čelopek near Kumanovo on April 16, 1905, part of the četa (unit) of vojvoda Savatije Milošević.
 There was a pause in action due to the Serbian-Bulgarian customs union's conclusion on July 6, 1905; thus, Tankosić was brought back to Serbia, where he was awarded the Order of the Star of Karađorđe.
 From the second half of 1905 to October 1907, he attended and graduated from the Military Academy in Belgrade.
 In 1907–08 he was the Chief of Staff of Eastern Povardarje, which meant that he commanded all units active from the Serbian border to the Vardar.
 He led the attack on Bulgarian bands in the village of Stracin in 1908, which nearly caused a Serbian-Bulgarian war.
 He returned to Belgrade in July 1908.